Women of Data Science – Buvana Inspires Passion for Data in Australia

 First off, how did your event go?

 BUVANA: We had a great response to the event, brilliant speakers, engaging discussions and sharing.
 It was lovely to get great feedback from the attendees.
-The only downside was that we had to put a bunch of people on the waiting list.
-So, for next year, I’m looking forward to bringing in all the people who are interested to be there at the event to join in the passionate exchanges.
+The only downside was that we had to put many people on the waiting list.
+So, for next year, I’m looking forward to bring in all who are interested to be there at the event to join in the passionate exchanges.

 When did you get the idea that you wanted to be a WiDS Ambassador?

 BUVANA: I came across the WiDS conference and was inspired to bring it to Melbourne, Australia for the first time.